prayush5/prayush5/README.md

   - RESTful APIs, MVC Architecture, AWS

 ## A Bit About Me
-- 🎬 Enjoy horror and mystery films
+- 🎬 Enjoy horror and mystery movies
 - 🏍️ Passionate about motorcycles and riding
 - 🛠️ I build things that are simple, practical, and easy to understand